jdnoc/onepercentgrowth/_posts/2017-7-27-year-of-growth-update-1.markdown

 Though I should avoid eating too many carbs, It's more of a mindset than a habit.
 It's something that is different everyday, and needs a different source of motivation to complete.

-Now, if my goal is to implement intemittent fasting - then obviously that impacts my carb intake, and it is directly influenced.
+Now, if my goal is to implement intermittent fasting - then obviously that impacts my carb intake, and it is directly influenced.
 I can still follow my health rules by creating actionable habits.

 The same goes for "Sprirtuality".
 What does that mean?
 It means I'm reading my Bible everyday,